True forgiveness in relationship contributes to a happy and healthy relationship. Love and forgiveness are intertwined.

 Sometimes, it’s all about the perspectives.

 For some, how to forgive someone for cheating is not even a question, as they decide to end the relationship due to infidelity and the mental and emotional damage spells an automatic end to their relationship.
-Forgiveness in relationship is easier said than done.
+Forgiveness in a relationship is easier said than done.

 Even though it may be the last thing you may want to do, especially in cases where you feel you have been deeply wronged, dwell on some of the positive outcomes of that episode.